 In the excitement that follows the spell is broken, and Amina, greatly terrified, vaguely imagines she is dreaming.
-The poor girl becomes the unhappy victim of all the village gossips, till at length the discovery of her sommanbulism is made.
-The village phantom is seen walkingson a ruined bridge-long abandoned as impassable-above an impetuous torrent.
-The people discover that it is Amina, and gaze in mure astonishment, expecting every moment to see her plunged into the forming flood.
+The poor girl becomes the unhappy victim of all the village gossips, till at length the discovery of her somnambulism is made.
+The village phantom is seen walking on a runed bridge-long abandoned as impassable-above an impetuous torrent.
+The people discover that it is Amina, and gaze in mute astonishment, expecting every moment to see her plunged into the foaming flood.
 But she crosses in safety, thus unconsciously vindicating her virgin innocence before the people.
-Elvino witnesses the thrilling spectacle; and with the restored confidence and affection of her lover, Amina awakes to find that he has returned the espousal ring to her finger.
+Elvino witnesses the thrilling spectacle; and with the restored confidence and affection of her lover, Amina awakes to find that he her returned the espousal ring to her finger.